Samantha-Ruth/Note-Taker/README.md

 ## Installation

 If the user already has node installed on their device, they can download this project and run "npm init" and then "npm i express" to download the express dependecy.
 If they are interested in running the tests, enter "npm i --save-dev jest".
-Next, the user should enter "node index.js" into their command line to start the user prompts.
+Next, the user should enter "npm start" to launch the server and then view the website at localhost:3001.

 ## Usage